What kind of student will succeed at the University of Michigan?

 - Your cumulative GPA

-- Your test scores (SAT with writing, ACT with Writing)
+- Your test scores (SAT or ACT)

 - The quality of your curriculum (its solid college preparation, strength of courses, what courses you’ve taken based on what is available in your high school, such as AP, IB, or honors, etc.)